Man City sign Egyptian forward Marmoush from Frankfurt

 Marmoush, who becomes City third signing of the January transfer window after the arrivals of centre backs Abdukodir Khusanov and Vitor Reis, has scored 37 goals and provided 20 assists in 67 matches since joining Frankfurt from fellow German side VfL Wolfsburg in 2023.

-"I want to learn from the staff and my teammates, and I want to become a valued member of this winning team.
-I really am looking forward to getting going, meeting the other players and showing the Manchester City fans what I can do."
+"I really am looking forward to getting going, meeting the other players and showing the Manchester City fans what I can do."

+Marmoush has netted 15 times in the Bundesliga this season, making him the second-highest goalscorer behind Bayern Munich striker Harry Kane.

+Capped 35 times for his country, Marmoush has also had spells at Egyptian side Wadi Degla, as well as loan moves at St Pauli and VfB Stuttgart.

 ($1 = 0.9615 euros)